 Antacids and lifestyle changes are often the first line of treatment to alleviate heartburn and the more serious form of acid reflux known as GERD.
 But taking them for too long can cause other side effects.
 And they aren’t always effective in stopping food and liquid from rising back up from the stomach.
 Nor do they repair a weak lower esophageal sphincter, which may be the real culprit.
 “When the medications are no longer effective or patients are concerned about what they’ve read about these medications, it’s probably time to see a surgeon,” Dr. Klapper said.

 Endoscopic Procedure Relieves Reflux

-Traditional heartburn operations require a surgical fundoplication.
-Using minimally-invasive techniques and small abdominal incisions Drs.
-Klapper and Hartwig surgically wrap part or all of the stomach around the lower esophagus to strengthen the muscle and stop the acid reflux.
+Traditional heartburn operations utilize a surgical fundoplication.
+Using minimally invasive techniques and small abdominal incisions Drs.
+Klapper and Hartwig surgically wrap part of the stomach around the lower esophagus to strengthen the lower esophageal sphincter and stop the acid reflux.

-The procedure is effective, but people who want relief from GERD symptoms and don’t want to commit to acid reflux surgery may opt for an endoscopic procedure that is less invasive and appears to be almost as effective.
+The procedure is effective, but people who want relief from GERD symptoms and don’t want to any incisions may opt for an endoscopic procedure that is less invasive but is almost as effective.

-The TIF procedure -- TIF stands for transoral incisionless fundoplication -- is performed with an endoscope that is passed through the mouth.
-Drs.
-Klapper and Hartwig insert small instruments through the tube to reach the stomach and use a special device to recreate the esophageal valve that prevents stomach acid from regurgitating into the esophagus.
+The TIF procedure -- TIF stands for transoral incisionless fundoplication -- is performed with an endoscope that is passed through the mouth and into the stomach.
+Once inside the stomach, the surgeons use a special device to recreate the esophageal valve that prevents stomach acid from regurgitating into the esophagus.